lukehorvat/overwrite/README.md

 Forget monkey-patching your dependencies.
 Completely _rewrite_ any file in a third-party package/module on-the-fly!

+Works with NPM v3+; untested on earlier versions.

 ## Installation

 Install the package with NPM: